The Bay Park Conservancy

 Conserves, preserves, restores and transforms 53 acres of precious city-owned land along Sarasota Bay into a blue and green oasis.

-gallons of polluted stormwater from nearby N. Tamiami Trail, from east of the Trail, and from the rest of the site itself were treated in the park before flowing into Sarasota Bay.
+gallons of polluted stormwater from nearby N. Tamiami Trail, from east of the Trail, and from the site itself were treated in the park before flowing into Sarasota Bay every year.

-of greenspace were meticulously maintained – including golf-course quality lawns and thousands of Florida-friendly trees and plants.
+acres of green space were meticulously maintained – including golf-course quality lawns, botanical gardens, and thousands of Florida-friendly and native trees and plants.

 A Beloved Gathering Place

-Is an enlivened destination that encourages people to come together, to share with family and friends, to enjoy being with nature and to experience new and favorite activities – something for everyone to enjoy – all for free.
+Is an enlivened destination that encourages people to come together, to share with family and friends, to enjoy being with nature and to experience new and favorite activities – something for everyone to enjoy… for free.

 97%